NIAENGD/AI_Agent/README.md

 - Dependencies listed in `requirements.txt`.

 ### One-file Windows setup (.bat)
-Use the included `windows_setup.bat` file to handle setup, updates, and running the app:
+Use the included `windows_setup.bat` file to handle setup, updates, and running the app.
+The script installs everything into the project folder so the entire runtime stays self-contained:

+- Private Python runtime at `.\\.python`.
+- Virtual environment and dependencies in `.venv`.
+- Tesseract OCR installed under `.\\.tesseract` and automatically used by the app if present.

+Workflow:
 1. For automatic updates, put **only** `windows_setup.bat` into an empty folder and run it.
 The script will clone the latest project into that folder.
 If you already cloned the repo with Git, place the script in the repository root (next to `app/` and `requirements.txt`).
 2. Double-click the file or run it from `cmd` with `windows_setup.bat`.
 3. Choose from the menu: